Kiuwan logo

 What Are Code Vulnerabilities?

-It’s not usually intentional, but vulnerabilities creep into code for a lot of reasons.
+It’s not usually intentional, but vulnerabilities creep into code for many reasons.
 Poor coding habits, the absence of input validation, and skipping rigorous security tests are among the most common.
 Another frequent source of vulnerabilities is using open-source code (prevalent in today’s applications).
 While many developers pride themselves on meticulous coding, open-source code can introduce unforeseen weak points that may be exploited.

-Considering that many hackers use automated tools to search for vulnerabilities to exploit, ignoring code vulnerabilities is akin to playing with fire.
+Since many hackers use automated tools to search for vulnerabilities to exploit, ignoring code vulnerabilities is akin to playing with fire.
 Recent history bears testimony to this, with the MOVEit hack in July 2023 as a stark reminder.
-A mere SQL injection gave the Russian ransomware gang, CLOP, unparalleled access, compromising the sensitive data of millions.
+A mere SQL injection gave the Russian ransomware gang CLOP unparalleled access, compromising the sensitive data of millions.
 The aftermath?
 A staggering loss of around $65 million.

 🔎 Identifying Common Code Vulnerabilities